memph1024/swapdex-documentation/docs/what-to-try/treasury.md

 Since the tipper group is the same as the Council, the Council must now collectively (but also independently) decide on the value of the tip that Bob deserves.

-Charlie, Dave, and Eve all review the report and make tips according to their personal valuation of the benefit Bob has provided to Kusari.
+Charlie, Dave, and Eve all review the report and make tips according to their personal valuation of the benefit Bob has provided to SwapDex.

-Charlie tips 1 KSI.
-Dave tips 3 KSI.
-Eve tips 10 KSI.
+Charlie tips 1 SDX.
+Dave tips 3 SDX.
+Eve tips 10 SDX.

 The tip could have been closed out with only two of the three tippers.
 Once more than half of the tippers group have issued tip valuations, the countdown to close the tip will begin.
 In this case, the third tipper issued their tip before the end of the closing period, so all three were able to make their tip valuations known.

-Now the actual tip that will be paid out to Bob is the median of these tips, so Bob will be paid out 3 KSI from the Treasury.
+Now the actual tip that will be paid out to Bob is the median of these tips, so Bob will be paid out 3 SDX from the Treasury.

 In order for Bob to be paid his tip, some account must call the close_tip extrinsic at the end of the closing period for the tip.
 This extrinsic may be called by anyone.